processing-r/Processing.R/raw-docs/howto.md

    -  MacOSX: `/Users/[MyUserName]/Documents/Processing/modes/`
    -  Windows: `%homepath%\Documents\modes\`
    -  Linux: `${HOME}/sketchbook/modes/`
-- `core` and `pde`: paths to pde.jar and core.jar.
-They are be used to build RLangMode.
+- `core` and `pde`: paths to core library and pde.jar.
+They are be used to build runner and run test cases.
-   -  MacOSX: `/Applications/Processing.app/Contents/Java/core.jar` and `/Applications/Processing.app/Contents/Java/pde.jar`
+   -  MacOSX: `/Applications/Processing.app/Contents/Java/core/library` and `/Applications/Processing.app/Contents/Java/pde.jar`
-   -  Linux: `[MyPDE]/core/library/core.jar` and `[MyPDE]/lib/pde.jar`
+   -  Linux: `[MyPDE]/core/library` and `[MyPDE]/lib/pde.jar`
 - `executable`: optional argument giving the location of PDE.
    -  The path is used in `ant run` to start a PDE instance.
 Leave blank to not launch PDE on `ant run`.
    -  MacOSX: `/Applications/Processing.app/Contents/MacOS/Processing`